cairo-book/cairo-book/src/ch201-architecture.md

 The CairoVM is the implementation of this theoretical machine, including some functionalities to benefit from its design (_builtins_ & _hints_).
-Among the various implementations of the CairoVM, what we call the Cairo Runner is the entrypoint for running a Cairo program and generating the AIR inputs needed for proof.
+Among the various implementations of the CairoVM, what we call the _Cairo Runner_ is the entrypoint for running a Cairo program and generating the AIR inputs needed for proof.

 When a Cairo program is executed by the CairoVM, we could view the memory model as a Write-Once one.

-#### Recap - Differences between the two Cairo machine
+#### Recap - Differences between the two Cairo machines

 We could recap in a table the key differences between the deterministic Cairo machine, and the non-deterministic one.